Diameter of General Kn\"odel Graphs: Introduction

 Another important parameter of a Kn\"odel graph is its domination number, the least number of elements of a dominating set, that is, a set of vertices such that any vertex out of it, is adjacent to some vertex in it.
-In \cite{hl}, an upper bound is obtained on broadcast function of some Kn\"odel graphs, using minimum dominating sets.
+In \cite{hl}, an upper bound broadcast function is obtained by using minimum dominating sets of some Kn\"odel graphs.
 However, there is still not much information about the domination number of Kn\"odel graphs.
 For more information see \cite{mmn1,mmn2,mmnj,xxyf}.

-In this paper, first, we introduce a corresponding between the set of walks in the Kn\"odel graph $W_{\Delta,n}$ and the set $\{\pm \underset{k=1}{\overset{m}{\Sigma}}(-1)^{k}a_k: m=1,2,\cdots , a_k\in \mathscr{M}_{\Delta}\}$ and then by each summation we make a walk, with definite length, from a vertex to another vertex.
+In Section 2, first, we introduce a correspondence between the set of walks in the Kn\"odel graph $W_{\Delta,n}$ and the set $\{\pm \underset{k=1}{\overset{m}{\Sigma}}(-1)^{k}a_k: a_k\in \mathscr{M}_{\Delta} , m=1,2,3,\cdots \}$, and then by each summation we make a walk, with definite length, from a vertex to another vertex.
 The shortest known walk between two vertices gives us an upper bound for their distance.
-These upper bounds helps us to obtain some formulas for calculating the distance between two vertices and the diameter of the Kn\"odel graphs, where the number of vertices is sufficiently large.
+These upper bounds allow us to obtain some formulas for calculating the distance between two vertices.
+Finally, in Section 3, using the results obtained in section 2, about the distance between vertices, we prove that $\diam(W_{\Delta,n})=1+\lceil\frac{n-2}{2^{\Delta}-2}\rceil$, where the number of vertices is sufficiently large.